laura-dangelo/bpr/tutorial/README.md

    ##  Mean effective sample size is equal to 225.
    ##  Acceptance rate is 0.491.
 ```
+In this case, we see that all regression coefficients are useful, as none of the credible intervals contains zero.
+Moreover, these estimates are computed based on 225 effectively independent draws, after discarding the first 250 iterations as burn-in and considering the autocorrelation of the chain.

-To obtain MCMC diagnostics of convergence it is possible to use the function `mcmc_diagnostics()`: it computes the Geweke diagnostics to test equality of the means of the first and last part of the chains.
-If multiple chains are sampled, it also reports additional diagnostic tools (see ).
+To obtain MCMC diagnostics of convergence it is possible to use the function `mcmc_diagnostics()`: it computes the effective sample size of each chain (first column) and the Geweke diagnostics to test equality of the means of the first and last part of the chains.
+The test statistic is a standard Z-score (second column), and the last column reports the observed p-value.
+If multiple chains are sampled, it also reports additional diagnostic tools (see tutorial "MCMC parameters").

 ```r
 mcmc_diagnostics(fit)